1 Thessalonians 5:17,18

 However the Bible tells us to "be wise" many times as well.

-Give cheerfully, but research and think with your mind too.
+Give cheerfully, but research before giving.

 Habitat for Humanity has a beautiful page up clearly detailing income and expenses for 2002.